 - Running that feed down during the non-growing season like a planned descent in an aircraft.

-Yes, there is always more to it and there are a great many details, but the goal in grazing is to stay on top of the competing needs for having enough grass of enough quality (ie supply) to meet the nutritional needs of the livestock (demand) we live off in such way that promotes improved cycles of soil, plant and water ecology.
+Yes, there is always more to it, but the goal in grazing is to stay on top of the competing needs.
+Like having enough quality grass (i.e. supply) to meet the nutritional needs of the livestock (demand).
+Also living in such way that promotes improved cycles of soil, plant and water ecology.

-There are always competing needs for anything that is important, and it is no different in graze planning, where the tension is between needing more time to grow more grass (supply), while harvesting that grass at optimal quality (not too old… not too fresh) to get better production per animal (demand).
+There are always competing needs for anything that is important.
+It is no different in graze planning.
+The tension is between needing more time to grow grass (supply), while harvesting that grass at optimal quality (not too old… not too fresh).
+This results in better production per animal (demand).

-In the growing season it is all about building the total feed quantity on hand whilst harvesting it at peak nutrition and allowing adequate recovery period to rebuild plant energy from solar panels before re-grazing.
+The growing season is all about building the total feed quantity on hand whilst harvesting it at peak nutrition.
+While allowing adequate recovery period to rebuild plant energy from solar panels before re-grazing.

-In the closed, or non-growing, season the goal is to feel like the pilot off an aircraft with enough fuel (grass!) to reach the end of the season and avoiding a crash landing.
-Ideally, we will return to the growing season with some feed to spare which will aid the process of kicking off a new season and building the natural capital of the soils and everything within them.
+In the non-growing, season the goal is to feel like the pilot off an aircraft with enough fuel (grass!) to reach the end of the season safely.
+Ideally, we will return to the growing season with some feed to spare.
+This will aid with kicking off a new season and building the natural capital of the soils and everything within them.

-In a nutshell, by allocating paddocks to a mob over a period of time we will quickly see if we are robbing Peter to pay Paul and are over or understocked – in advance – and hence able to make decisions early about overall stocking rate that would otherwise become obvious only in retrospect.
+By allocating paddocks to a mob over a period of time we will quickly see if we are over or understocked in advance.
+Hence being able to make decisions early about overall stocking rate that would otherwise become obvious only in hindsight.

 An Example to look at

 As an example, we know we want to give the Cows the small group of paddocks below until Spring.
-Now taking as given that there needs to be thought into selecting these particular paddocks versus others, considering nutrition, proximity, water quality, etc, do we know it will work out?
+Taking into consideration these paddocks versus others, nutrition, proximity, water quality, etc.

-In our minds eye, that should be ok, because that’s what we normally do, but we don’t really know about this year… so we don’t really know except for guessing it will work out.
+We think, that should be ok, because that’s what we normally do.
+However, we don’t really know about this year.
+Other than guessing it will work out, we cannot be certain.

-Whereas, if we look at it in a graze planning context below, we select those paddocks, for that time period, and we estimate the feed available* … we can very quickly see that something must give because the feed demand exceeds the available by over 50%.
+If we look at it in a graze planning context below, we select those paddocks, for that time period, and we estimate the feed available*.
+We can very quickly see that something must give because the feed demand exceeds the available by over 50%.

 (* remember you don’t have to be an expert to estimate feed available in a paddock.
-Just look up the last couple of grazes or the average of all winter grazes in the past for these to get an approximation)
+Look up the last couple of grazes or the average of all winter grazes in the past to get an approximation)